mayyamark/a24-library/server/README.md

 ### Books

-All of these endpoints need a Bearer token.
+All of these endpoints require a Bearer token.

 1.  **GET/api/books** - _Gets all of the not-hidden books with optional query parameters._
     <details>
     <summary>Click for more details</summary>

-    - Needs a Bearer token.
+    - Requires a Bearer token.

-    - Available query params:
+    - Optional query params:
       - name - partial book name
       - author - partial author name
       - genre - one of: _fiction_, _criminal_, _fantasy_, _novel_, _tragedy_, _children's literature_, _biography_, _self-help_